All Products

 Strict Elastic Container Instance-based pod topology spread

-If the Elastic Container Instance-based pods in Zone B and Zone C fail to be created, two Elastic Container Instance-based pods will run in Zone A, whereas no Elastic Container Instance-based pod runs in Zone B or Zone C. This violates the constraint specified by the maxSkew parameter.
+If the Elastic Container Instance-based pods in Zone B and Zone C fail to be created, two Elastic Container Instance-based pods run in Zone A, and no Elastic Container Instance-based pod runs in Zone B or Zone C. This violates the constraint specified by the maxSkew parameter.

 If you want to disable strict Elastic Container Instance-based pod topology spread, set the whenUnsatisfiable parameter to ScheduleAnyway.
 For more information, see Spread constraint definition.